gvwilson/thirdbit/src/fiction/makers-return/index.md

-Violet expected the bot to tie them up or zap them with a freeze ray, but it didn't need to: there was nowhere for them to run.
+Violet expected the bot to tie them up or zap them with a freeze ray, but it didn't need to: there was nowhere for them to run, particularly now that Z40 and Z51 were under its control.
 It led the way through the buried corridors, turning left and right at intersections until Violet wondered if they were actually just going in circles.